Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Methods

 where $\sigma_z$ acts on the qubit and $Q$ acts on the environment degrees of freedom which causes the qubit $z$ loop flux noise.

-The AME is a completely-positive time-dependent version of the frequency form Redfield equation.
-Although a rigorous upper bound on the error of the AME is only small in the adiabatic limit~\cite{mozgunov_2020_completelypositivemaster}, it is likely that the error is still small in the non-adiabatic limit.
-Specifically, the form used in this work is the double-sided AME without the Lamb-shift terms~\cite{albash_2012_quantumadiabaticmarkovian}, given by
+The AME is a time-dependent version of the frequency-form Lindblad equation.
+Although a rigorous upper bound on the error of the AME is only small in the adiabatic limit~\cite{mozgunov_2020_completelypositivemaster}, it is likely that the error is still small in the non-adiabatic limit, as shown in previous work where the master equation results are compared to numerically exact path integral based simulation results~\cite{nalbachAdiabaticMarkovianBathDynamics2014,arceci_2017_dissipativelandauzenerproblem}.
+Specifically, the form used in this work is the one-sided AME that first appeared in~\cite{albash_2012_quantumadiabaticmarkovian}, given by